Lazytangent/thunks/INSTRUCTIONS.md

 10. Clean up our code.

 ## 0. See the README in the backend directory for instructions

+We can set up the backend server by following the setup instructions available in the backend README document.

+Afterwards, we can set up our frontend environment by installing dependencies in the frontend with `npm install` while we are in our `frontend` directory.

 ## 1. Install the `redux-thunk` middleware